HectorRicardo/simple-music-app/README.md

 - We forcefully need an Android service so the music can play in the background.
 A `MediaSession` is not a service, hence we need `MediaBrowserService`.
   - And because we forcefully need `MediaBrowserService`, we also need its counterpart, the `MediaBrowser`.
 By itself, the `MediaController` is not enough: we need the `MediaBrowser` because it is the only entity capable of communicating with a `MediaBrowserServce`.

-As mentioned in the previous section, having a well-defined `MediaController-MediaSession` architecture allows your app's player (either an audio or video player) to be controlled not only from your app's UI, but also from other places.
+As mentioned in the previous section, having a well-defined `MediaController-MediaSession` separation allows your app's player (either an audio or video player) to be controlled not only from your app's UI, but also from other places.
 Now, for music apps, in addition to this advantage, having a well-defined `MediaBrowser`-`MediaBrowserService` architecture has two additional advantages:
 - It makes your app discoverable to companion devices like Android Auto and Wear OS.
-  - After discovering your app, the companion device can then take advantage of the `MediaController-MediaSession` architecture, that is, it can proceed to create its own `MediaController`, connect to your `MediaSession`, and control playback, without accessing your app's UI activity at all.
+  - After discovering your app, the companion device can then take advantage of the `MediaController-MediaSession` separation, that is, it can proceed to create its own `MediaController`, connect to your `MediaSession`, and control playback, without accessing your app's UI activity at all.
+  - Just like the `MediaController`-`MediaSession` pair, a `MediaBrowser` can only connect to a single `MediaBrowserService` at a time, but a `MediaBrowserService` can connect with multiple `MediaBrowser`s simultaneously.
 - It also provides an optional browsing API that lets clients query the `MediaBrowserService` and build out a representation of its **content hierarchy**.
   - The content hierarchy is the full media library available.
 It might consists of songs or media items organized hierarchically into artists, albums, playlists, etc..
 We'll talk more about the content hierarchy in a bit.